 The land of fire and ice has attracted travelers for centuries.
-Located just below the Arctic and only a five hour plane ride from New York City, the glacial fields and lush meadows are just a short hop from your daily life into a whole other world.
+Located just below the Arctic and only a five-hour plane ride from New York City, the glacial fields

 Once you arrive, all you have to do to see a great view is open your eyes.
 There are beauty and magic around every corner.
 Whether you visit in the summer to see the midnight sun and lush green meadows filled with wildflowers or in winter to see gigantic ice caves and the Northern Lights, Iceland will be full of delightful surprises.